Agency monitoring

 A lightweight QA layer for agencies managing local business websites.

 Agencies often inherit the same maintenance problem across many client sites: forms break after plugin updates, booking links change, phone numbers move, menus expire, quote pages get renamed, and mobile CTAs disappear after page-builder edits.
 SiteLeak is not an agency work queue.
-It is a self-serve scanner and monitoring layer that creates evidence a client or site editor can act on without a manual audit project.
+It is a public page scanner and monitoring layer that creates evidence a client or site editor can act on without a manual review project.

-Broken forms, booking links, quote paths, order links, menu links, phone CTAs, and mobile customer actions
+Broken forms, booking links, quote paths, order links, menu links, phone CTAs, and mobile customer paths

-Client-ready evidence including affected URL, issue ID, severity, evidence summary, fix note, and retest step
+Client-ready details including page to fix, issue ID, priority, what SiteLeak found, fix note, and retest step

 Industry-specific pages and sample reports for local-service, restaurant, wellness, real estate, dental, legal, and contractor clients

-Self-serve account, report, billing, monitoring, and cancellation paths without manual onboarding
+Account, report, billing, monitoring, and cancellation paths without onboarding calls

 What agencies can productize

 A repeatable scan is easier to sell and support than one-off manual QA.
-The client gets evidence, and the agency gets a consistent path to fix and retest public issues.
+The client gets concrete details, and the agency gets a consistent path to fix and retest public issues.

 What SiteLeak should not become

 SiteLeak does not assign designers, developers, or account managers.
-It provides scanner evidence, report access, and monitoring so the buyer can decide what to fix.
+It provides what SiteLeak found, report access, and monitoring so the buyer can decide what to fix.

-Weekly monitoring is useful after launch, before campaigns, and after provider changes because it catches customer-path regressions without asking someone to manually click every form and button.
+Retesting is useful after publishing site changes, before campaigns, and after provider changes because it catches broken customer paths without asking someone to manually click every form and button.

 What this page helps you decide

-Use this page when an agency manages local business websites and wants recurring public lead-path checks without building custom synthetic scripts for each client.
+Use this page when an agency manages local business websites and wants recurring checks for public forms, booking links, phone CTAs, and key pages without building custom scripts for each client.

 Practical fixes after the scan